utah-cs3550-fa24/assignments/study-guide.md

 You should be able to describe simple security policies in terms of which users can perform which actions.
 You should be able to explain cookies, identity, and session data.
-You should be able to describe, at a high level, how user log ins work via sessions and cookie.
+You should be able to describe, at a high level, how user logins work via sessions and cookie.
 You should be able to define authorization and authentication.

 You should be able to use `request.user`, `authenticate`, `login`, and